TheLissandra1/Visdom_Connected_to_Remote_Server_Tutorial/README.md

 * If "OSError: [Errno 98] Address already in use",
     - use 'netstat -tunlp' to show ongoing processes,
     - then use 'kill -9 <process number>' to kill python process
+* If "Connection Error" occurs,
+    - Restart your computer/laptop!